nataliausoltseva/RecipeMe/README.md

 - Implement delete functionality
 - Implement Docker image build job on Github that would be triggered every time a change is commited/merged to **main** branch.
 - Left swipe goes back to previous page instead of closing the app.
+- Reordering ingredients and methods should only be available through an icon.

 </details>